SOURABH358/Eduford-website/README.md

 # Eduford-website

-Multipage Website using pure HTML and CSS.
+Multipage Website Responsive website using HTML and CSS.
 The Website was made by [Easy Tutorials](https://www.youtube.com/c/EasyTutorialsVideo) in one of their youtube videos.

 ## Built With